Gift Ideas for RV Campers (2021)

 These lanterns pack flat and recharge with the sun.
 Perfect for RVs and camping!
 The lamp also has a loop on top so you can hang it from a carabiner or s-hook.
 You can even get them in single color light or color-changing.
 We got the color-changing ones because we like to party hard.
 This link goes to Amazon, but if you run across a Fry’s Electronics, we found them cheaper there.
 Online right now they appear to be the same price.

 Having an RV doesn’t mean you have to give up hanging artwork.
 Sure, you can use nails or Command Hooks, but those won’t be stable while you’re driving.
-We used this extra strong velcro to attach ours, and it has adhered the whole year we’ve been on the road.
+We used this extra strong velcro to attach ours, and it has stayed adhered for 4+ years.
 It’s also perfect for securing items on your bathroom counter, bedside table, anywhere you want an object to stay when the RV is moving.
 I have a caddy on my nightstand that I keep in place with this stuff.